INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_wrap_up_quiz.md

 `scoring="balanced_accuracy"`.
 Use `model.get_params()` to list the parameters of the pipeline and use `model.set_params(param_name=param_value)` to update them.
+For this question, we consider a model is **better** if its mean cross-validation score is larger than the mean plus the standard deviation of the cross-validation score of the model that we compare to.

 - a) The average cross-validated test `balanced_accuracy` of the above pipeline is between 0.9 and 1.0
 - b) The average cross-validated test `balanced_accuracy` of the above pipeline is between 0.8 and 0.9